-Something awesome to do in London, for every week of the year.
+Something awesome to do in London, for every week of 2019.

 We’re going to test your commitment to Dry January nice and early.
 London is crammed full of modern speakeasies and hideaway bars, and a cold winter’s night is the best time to camp out in one.

 2. Ride the Tube in your pants (Jan 7-13)

 Off to a strange start, but this is the one time it’s permissible, so best to hop on when you can.
 January 13th is ‘No Trousers on the Tube Day’, and this year is the landmark 10th anniversary ride, which means more pants and more fun.
 Check out their Facebook event for all the details.